Last modified: 2022-09-10 by rob raeside

 Red Cross Flag, Red Crescent Flag, Red Crystal Flag (fotw)

-Putative Banner and Naval Flag of the Order (fotw)
+Putative Banner of the Order (fotw)

 Please note that this cross is not “voided” in that the entre has been removed, but is correctly described in heraldic terms as “a cross pattée Gules surmounted by a cross-couped Argent”.